-8 full-tuition scholarships that save you thousands
+6 full-tuition and full-ride scholarships that could save you thousands

-1. Gates Millennium Scholarship
+1. Gates Millennium Scholars program

-2. Intel Science Search
+2. Regeneron Science Talent Search

 3. Jack Kent Cooke Foundation College Scholarship